Facebook's CEO likely to testify before Congress over Cambridge Analytica

 It's unclear when Zuckerberg's testimony might be, though Senate Judiciary Chairman Chuck Grassley invited Zuckerberg, along with Google CEO Sundar Pichai and Twitter CEO Jack Dorsey, to a hearing on data privacy that's scheduled for April 10.

 A Facebook spokesperson said the company received the invite, but declined to discuss whether Zuckerberg would attend.
-Spokespeople for Grassley's office and the Judiciary Committee did not immediately respond to a request for comment.
+Spokespeople for Grassley's office and the Judiciary Committee didn't immediately respond to a request for comment.

 This is a developing story...